Marcus Larson: Later career and death

 In 1852, Larson traveled to Düsseldorf for further education.
 There he received training in landscape painting from the German artist Andreas Achenbach.
 Larson's reputation quickly spread and he frequently received orders from art dealers in the larger German cities.
 In 1855 he moved to Paris, where he lived for three years and painted a number of notable paintings.
-One of these paintings was Landskap med vattenfall (English: Landscape with waterfall), which was awarded with "honorable mention" at the 1857 World's Fair.
+One of these paintings was Landskap med vattenfall (English: Landscape with waterfall), which was awarded with "honorable mention" at the 1857 World's Fair in Manchester, England.

 Larson returned to Sweden in 1858 with a small fortune and decided to settle down in the province of Småland.
 He built a large villa outside of Vimmerby, with the intention of starting an art school there for young landscape painters.
 Before starting the school, however, Larson went to Copenhagen to exhibit his paintings.
 He spent the autumn of 1858 and the spring of 1859 traveling between Copenhagen and the nearby Swedish province of Scania.
 When Larson finally returned to his villa, it was burnt down in a fire.
 In 1860, the indigent artist left Sweden, never to return.